masonsun/obj_seg/README.md

-# Object Segmentation using Deep Reinforcement Learning
+# Object Segmentation

-## Downloading the dataset
+## Downloading DAVIS

-...to be completed...
+...to be updated...

 ## Running standalone CRF-RNN